 We recommend to buy an online tickets for the Guggenheim Museum Venice because of the large number of visitors.
 Such tickets from the Internet cost about 3 euros more.
 However, this can be very worthwhile, as the queues in front of the Guggenheim Gallery are often very long.
 You should make sure that you buy online tickets with the addition "without queuing" or "skip the line" (see yellow box below).

 To our knowledge, the collection can be visited every day except Tuesday from 10 am to 6 pm.
-On some public holidays th exhibition is also closed.
-You should borrow an audio guide.
+On some public holidays the exhibition is also closed.
+You should ask for an audio guide.